Skip to main content

 .

-Hiding joined tables/helper tables from the "Tables" list
+Hiding joined tables/helper tables from the main "Tables" list

-Sometimes, you need to use an intermediate model to join two models together, and you don't want it to appear as a table to explore on its own in the list of Tables.
+Sometimes, you might want to use a model as a join, but you don't want it to appear as a table to explore on its own in the list of Tables.
+You can use labels in your dbt project to help manage these tables and the table configuration settings in your Lightdash project.

 models: